Security vetting in the United Kingdom: Transfer of a clearance

 A request can be made to transfer national security clearances between organisations, providing they have not expired.
 Transfers are requested by the "new employing sponsor".
 Transfers can be the same level of clearance or a lower level clearance can be "extracted" from a higher level clearance (usually SC extracted from DV).
 No more than twelve months must have elapsed since the holder left the organisation for which the clearance was originally granted and no more than six months spent living overseas.
 New completed change of circumstances questionnaires, to bring the UKSV and departmental records up to date, may be required.
 The new sponsor reviews the details of the clearance and decides if it is acceptable for the specific new role.

 Other Checks

 Disclosure and Barring

 In addition to national security clearances, other types of roles and organisations stipulate a need for background checks, these are often required for vulnerable group access (including children), as operated by the Disclosure and Barring Service (DBS), replacing former Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA) checks.

 Police Vetting

 The police service has its own system of vetting:

 Force Vetting with a hierarchy of Police Personnel Vetting (PPV) and Non-Police Personnel Vetting (NPPV) levels.

 Within this there are several levels.
-For police officers, there is:
+For police officers and police staff, there is: